jrpaige/Solar/README.md

 - Nulls were replaced with median values from same year

-### TIME SERIES PREPARATION

-Data did not show any signs of <u>seasonality</u> or <u>trends</u>. <br>
-However, stationarity had to be achieved by taking the difference in change from one week to the next, aka <u>differencing</u> the data. <br> <u>Differencing</u> can help stabilize the mean of a time series by removing changes in the level of a time series, and therefore eliminating (or reducing) any trend and seasonality.

 ### REGRESSION MODELS

+Regression was used as a means to reference how ARIMA was performing on the data.
+6 types of regression were initially used:
+- Random Forest Regressor
+- Bagging Regressor
+- Linear Regression
+- AdaBoost Regression
+- OLS Linear
+- OLS

+Bagging, AdaBoost, and Linear Regressors did not perform as well.
+Random Forest, OLS Linear, and OLS were kept in the model.

   #### OLS
   #### RANDOM FOREST REGRESSOR
   #### LINEAR REGRESSION
 Linear regression uses its own lags as predictors

+### TIME SERIES PREPARATION

+Data did not show any signs of <u>seasonality</u> or <u>trends</u>. <br>
+However, data was not initially <u>stationary</u>.
+<u>Stationarity</u> had to be achieved by taking the difference in change from one week to the next, aka <u>differencing</u> the data. <br>
+<u>Differencing</u> can help stabilize the mean of a time series by removing changes in the level of a time series, and therefore eliminating (or reducing) any <u>trend</u> and <u>seasonality</u>.

 ### TIME SERIES MODEL
  #### STATIONARITY